h3nr1-g/Click-Example/README.md

 py.test -v
 ```

-How To Build the documentation
+How To Build the Documentation
 ```
 cd docs